-The school’s Careers Leader is Mr Avtar Sheergill, Deputy Headteacher.
+The school’s Careers Leader is Mr Avtar Sheergill, Assistant Headteacher.

 The school is committed to providing a planned programme of impartial careers education and information, advice and guidance (CEIAG) for all boys in years 7 to 13, in partnership with external providers, and to provide extra support for boys with additional learning needs.